mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 The port number of the KMIP device/service, normally 5696.

-## Sharded Cluster Specific SettingsThe following are settings required if a replica set is to be deployed.
+## Sharded Cluster Specific Settings

+The following are settings required if a replica set is to be deployed.

 To ensure a sharded cluster is deployed set the following: